• Skip to primary navigation

 Try Other Delicious Recipes:

-• Chinese Style Sauteed Ampalaya
+• Sauteed Ampalaya Chinese Style

 Chinese Style Sauteed Ampalaya

-Sinigang na Ulo ng Salmon sa Sampalok at Miso
+Sinigang na Tanigue sa Sampalok

 Filed Under: General Tagged With: ginisang ampalaya, miso, sauteed bitter melon

-Previous Post: « Binagoongang Baboy
+Previous Post: « Binagoongang Baboy Recipe

 Next Post: Chicken Halang Halang »